-Some key aspects on Latin America’s Commercial and Business Aviation.
+Key aspects of Latin America’s Commercial and Business Aviation.

-” The future of Latin America’s Aeronautical Sector is Very promising”
+” The future of Latin America’s Aeronautical Sector is Auspicious.”

 South American Jets